 In other cases, some crypto services such as exchange choose to exclude customers where rigorous checks and verification procedures or other regulatory compliance are required.
 They may favor "crypto-friendly" jurisdictions instead.

-Regulatory-wise, in addition to the many countries where AML verification may be required, the Financial Action Task Force (FATF) an inter-governmental body established in 1989 by the Ministers of its Member jurisdictions announced the new Financial Action Task Force (FATF) guidelines that govern AML and CFT activities would come to effect this June.
+Regulatory-wise, in addition to the many countries where AML verification may be required, the Financial Action Task Force (FATF) an inter-governmental body established in 1989, announced that new Financial Action Task Force (FATF) guidelines that govern AML and CFT activities would come to effect this June.

 The regulations advise countries to ensure "VASPs [virtual asset service providers] are subject to adequate regulation and supervision or monitoring for AML/CFT" and that that they are "effectively implementing the relevant FATF Recommendations, to mitigate money laundering and terrorist financing risks emerging from virtual assets.
 VASPs should be subject to effective systems for monitoring and ensuring compliance with national AML/CFT requirements."

-Traditional KYC procedures include ID verification where the paper or digital documents are submitted in the form of scanned copies or photos, which can then be compared with databases (internal, state or general, for example, with databases of credit histories).
+Traditional KYC procedures include ID verification where paper or digital documents are submitted in the form of scanned copies or photos, which can then be compared with databases (internal, state or general, with databases of credit histories, for example).
 The second element of the procedure is a client identification program (CIP) where documents are verified against state and corporate blacklists.
-It may be verification of documents, a scan of fingerprints or scan of faces.
-The third aspect is video identification where video calling tools are utilized to verify users and these can be Skype, Viber, or Google Hangouts or other video calling tools.
+This may include further verification of documents, a scan of fingerprints or scan of faces.
+The third aspect is video identification where video calling tools are utilized to verify users and these can be Skype, Viber, or Google Hangouts, or really anything similar that exists.